abueide/godot-kotlin-jvm/docs/src/doc/getting-started/ide.md

 To get proper syntax highlighting, code completion and so on, you will need an external code editor.
-We do not, and will never support the built in one from Godot.
+We currently do not have plans to support the built in one from Godot.
 Although you can of course use it for light editing if needed.
 We strongly recommend using [IntelliJ IDEA](https://jetbrains.com/idea) (The community edition is free of charge) but other IDE's like Eclipse or VSCode will also work.
 But we only provide first class support for [IntelliJ IDEA](https://jetbrains.com/idea).
 The easiest way to install and update it is via the [JetBrains Toolbox](https://www.jetbrains.com/toolbox-app/) app.